nosovsh/react-final-form-undo/README.md

  - Undo stack is cleared when initial values are changed.
 So if you want your undo stack to be cleared after form save - set initial values to a new values.
 See [example](../master/example/src/App.js).

 ## TODO:
- - tests
+ - implement tests
- - fix known bug that undo stack is not cleared when you roll back to the beginning and then change submit form
+ - fix known bug that undo stack is not cleared when you roll back to the beginning and then submit form
  - clear undo stack after `reset` and `initialize` methods call